Futuregus/CHOP/README.md

 ## 🌱 Origin Story

 CHOP started as a personal system I made for myself because I found Python’s indentation-based scoping to be hard to follow.
-I wanted something that made scope more *visually* obvious and made large files easier to navigate.
+I wanted something that made scopes more *visually* obvious and made large files easier to navigate.

 So I started manually adding these headers... and it turned out to be an awesome way to organize everything.
 Eventually, I turned the system into a VS Code snippet pack so I wouldn’t have to keep copy/pasting.
 Now it’s quick and clean.